Diocesan Pastoral Assembly

 (I Cor.
 12:4-6).

-Reflecting on the Diocesan Pastoral Council, Bishop Deenihan remarked,
+Reflecting on the Diocesan Pastoral Assembly, Bishop Deenihan remarked,

 Diocesan Pastoral Council Membership: